Responding to emergency calls and attending incidents

 We have statutory duties under the Fire Services Act 2004 to respond to emergencies.
 We also follow the Home Office Fire and Rescue National Framework for England, which states that we are expected to develop partnerships to support risk reduction services to those identified as vulnerable and, wherever possible, to share intelligence and relevant risk data.
 Collecting and sharing of incident data is for these reasons.

-Under the General Data Protection Regulation (GDPR) 2016, the lawful basis on which we collect and use this information is that it is necessary for the ‘performance of a task carried out in the exercise of our official authority’ as a Fire and Rescue Service (Article 6, 1 (e)).
-Special categories of personal data (sensitive personal data) are collected and used for the substantial public interest of the data subject (Article 9, 2 (g) of the GDPR and Data Protection Act 2018 Schedule 1, Part 2 - Statutory and Government purposes).
+The lawful basis on which we collect and use this information is that it is necessary for the performance of a task carried out in the exercise of our official authority as a Fire and Rescue Service (UK General Data Protection Regulation (UK-GDPR) 2016, (Article 6, 1 (e)).
+Sensitive personal, or ‘special category’, data can be collected and used for the substantial public interest of the data subject (Article 9, 2 (g) of the UK-GDPR and the Data Protection Act 2018 Schedule 1, Part 2 - Statutory and Government purposes).

 Collecting this information